ClickCease Learn how to check any website’s backlinks [For Beginners]

 Once fully set up, choose your website from the top-left menu right under the Google Search Console logo.

-log in to google search console
+log in to google search console to find backlinks

 2. In the sidebar, scroll down and click “Links”

 The “Links” tool is one of the last menu options, right above “Settings.”
 Opening it will update your window, and you should see four small tables split into two columns.
-Here’s what it should look at:
+Here’s what it should look like:

 Let’s briefly look at the functionality of each of them.
 The “External links” tables show all backlinks pointing towards your website.
 In other words, it is the column that shows how your website “interacts” with other websites.
 Meanwhile, the “Internal links” column shows you backlinks between each page on your website.

-in the sidebar scroll down and click links
+in the sidebar scroll down and click links in Google Search Console

 Top linked pages (External) – This table shows you the pages on your website ordered by how many backlinks they have.
 Keep in mind; this is only for the links pointing from other websites to your website.